 Dunnellon is a very small city located in the state of Florida.
 With a population of 1,777 people and six constituent neighborhoods, Dunnellon is the 376th largest community in Florida.

-Dunnellon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dunnellon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dunnellon is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dunnellon who work in sales jobs (18.16%), office and administrative support (14.91%), and food service (10.33%).
+There are especially a lot of people living in Dunnellon who work in sales jobs (18.24%), office and administrative support (13.27%), and food service (9.78%).

 Being a small city, Dunnellon does not have a public transit system used by locals to get to and from work.

-The citizens of Dunnellon are slightly less educated than the national average of 21.84% for the average city or town: 16.99% of adults in Dunnellon have a bachelor's degree or advanced degree
+The percentage of adults in Dunnellon with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.76% of adults in Dunnellon have a bachelor's degree or advanced degree.

-The per capita income in Dunnellon in 2010 was $20,791, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $83,164 for a family of four.
-Dunnellon also has one of the higher rates of people living in poverty in the nation, with 31.08% of its population below the federal poverty line.
+The per capita income in Dunnellon in 2010 was $21,279, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $85,116 for a family of four.

 The most common language spoken in Dunnellon is English.
 Other important languages spoken here include Spanish and Tagalog.